-But it was a good winter of cooking.
-I kept my promise to put a slow cooker into my kitchen (and I love it) and I also made my first curry, grinding my own spices.
-As a result my little kitchen has become more crowded with new appliances (the grinder and a cumbersome 7-quart Crock Pot) plus little jars and plastic bags filled with new spices.
-It was time to do some spring cleaning.
+It wasn't that long ago that I made my first curry, grinding my own spices.
+Plus my little kitchen has become more crowded with new appliances (a spice grinder, a cumbersome 7-quart Crock Pot, plus my first pressure cooker).
+With the curry I also collected little jars and plastic bags filled with new spices.

 Conventional wisdom is that we should regularly replace and refresh our spices but the fact is that I rarely do.
 As a result there are some spices that sit on my shelf for years.
 Years.
 Like that jar of whole cloves that endlessly supplies the occasional bouquet garni, two or three cloves at a time.
 I will never use it up and I'm too much of a Yankee to discard and replace.
 Or nutmeg.
-Why can't we buy a single nutmeg instead of the dozen or more in a jar?
+Why can't we buy a single nutmeg instead of a jar's worth?
 At the rate I use nutmeg I'll never get to the last one, which will be tasteless by then anyway.

 Until Mark gave me the peppermill, I had simply bought ground pepper at the supermarket, not knowing that it could have easily been ground and packaged months, possibly years before they made their way to my kitchen.
+Pepper dust, I now call it.
 I also didn't understand that the pepper flavor is at its best at the moment the peppercorns are ground into bits.
 To be adding pre-ground supermarket black pepper to my food -- well, I might as well have been adding dust.

 Mark knew better and thus bought us the peppermill.
 I felt an obligation to honor it so I headed off to Dean & Deluca to buy my first peppercorns.
 But standing in front of their large spice selection, I was clueless.
 Shelf after shelf was filled with stacks of the store's distinctive little metal spice tins, each with a label that only confused me further: Szechuan, Pink Peppercorns, Tellicherry, Half-Cracked Pepper.
 I remember choosing the Szechuan on the basis of no knowledge but simply the name, thinking, "hey, Chinese food can be spicy so this must be good."
 But when I got home and opened the tin, inside I found deep red and gnarly little bits that had little resemblance to the ordinary black peppercorns I had seen before.
 Being afraid of the unfamiliar, I closed the tin and never used them, instead heading to the grocery store where I bought a little glass jar of black peppercorns.